 Washington STate Senate - District 45

-Manka Dhingra is running for State Senate to address critical needs in education funding, mental health, violence prevention, and to protect the rights of women.
+Manka Dhingra is a Democrat running for State Senate to address critical needs in education funding, mental health, violence prevention, and to protect the rights of women.
 She is a senior deputy prosecuting attorney for King County, an award winning PTSA mom, an anti-domestic violence advocate and community leader.
 She has said that Trump's election motivated her to run for office.

 Virginia House of delegates - District 2